pr0xity/Urban-Infusion/src/main/resources/static/DESIGN.md

 ### Border rounding

 Montserrat, the main font of the site is very hard, we will therefore use no border rounding for the elements, but will use full rounding on buttons.
-The stark contrast between a hard enviroment created by general elements and soft edge of the buttons will draw in the users attention.
+The stark contrast between a hard environment created by general elements and soft edge of the buttons will draw in the user's attention.

 <br>